-We cannot presume to know why God allows variations nor should we write off certain conditions of life as unacceptable to us and so must be purged or stamped out.
+We cannot presume to know why God allows variations nor should we write off certain conditions of life as unacceptable to us, and therefore, unthinkably, must be purged or stamped out.
 Everyone has a divine purpose!
-For example it is conceivable that the community of asexual and aromantic people were meant to produce priests and others who would be in celibate professions.
-Nowadays however, the general attitude in the Church appears to have come around to a change of heart.
-Today the view seems to be that it is possible for the LGBTQ to be included in God’s Plan of Salvation even if their sexual identity is seen as a character flaw.
+For example, it is conceivable that the community of asexual and aromantic people was meant to provide priests and others who would be in celibate professions.
+Nowadays however, the general attitude in many churches appears to have come around to a change of heart.
+Today the view seems to be that it is possible to see LGBTQ as participants in God’s Plan of Salvation even if their sexual identity continues to be bothersome in certain quarters.

 The Bible however is all-inclusive.
-John the Evangelist tells us God’s Salvation Plan is to include all of us because Jesus came to die for us all:
+In a well-known passage in the Book of John the Evangelist we are told that God’s Salvation Plan includes all of us because Jesus came to die for us all:

 The Greek word John uses for “world” (kosmos) means the whole created world.
 Both the rest of the Bible and Jesus’ own behavior certainly confirm this.
-In His day moral sin did not revolve around a social controversy about sexual identity or orientation but, based on the Mosaic Law, it was indisputably to do with prostitution and adultery.
-So how do the Bible and Jesus “judge” people with a lifestyle considered as socially and religiously objectionable?
+And let’s not forget Jesus was God’s accredited Representative while He was on this planet.
+So whenever He spoke it was God speaking!
+In His day moral sin did not revolve around a social controversy about sexual identity or orientation but based on the Mosaic Law, indisputably, it was to do with prostitution and adultery.
+So how do the Bible and Jesus “judge” people with this lifestyle that was considered as socially and religiously objectionable?
 Let’s see.

-… When they kept on questioning him (or: When they kept insisting on an answer), he straightened up and said to them, “Let any one of you who is without sin be the first to throw a stone at her.”
+… When they kept on questioning him (or: When they kept insisting on a response), he straightened up and said to them, “Let any one of you who is without sin be the first to throw a stone at her.”
 Again he stooped down and wrote on the ground.